-Vol State's Health Sciences Center of Emphasis, in conjunction with the Rx-TN (A Prescription for Healthcare Training in Tennessee) grant program, offers a short-term, non-credit EKG Technician program that is designed to help get people into the healthcare workplace quickly.
-This 8-week course uses a mixture of online work and either evening or weekend class meetings.
-Upon Completion of the EKG Technician Program, students will be prepared to sit for the National Healthcareer Association certification.
+Vol State's Health Sciences Center of Emphasis, in conjunction with the Rx-TN (A Prescription for Healthcare Training in Tennessee) Grant, offers a short-term, non-credit ECG Technician program that is designed to help get people into the healthcare workplace quickly.
+This 10-week course uses a mixture of online work and either evening or weekend class meetings.
+Upon completion of the ECG Technician Program, students will be prepared to sit for the National Healthcareer Association Electrocardiogram certification.

-EKG Technicians prepare patients for electrocardiograms (EKG or ECG) by applying electrodes, calculating a patient's heart rate, identifying and resolving artifacts from the tracing and responding to potentially life threatening arrhythmias.
+ECG Technicians prepare patients for electrocardiograms by applying electrodes, calculating a patient's heart rate, identifying and resolving artifacts from the tracing and responding to potentially life threatening arrhythmias.

 - Check the heart's electrical activity

 - Find the cause of unexplained chest pain